DeuceEFI/Jaguar/README.md

  * 8 Available Port P PWM ports (PP0-7).
  * 8 Available Port B ports (PB0-7).
  * 2 Available Port K ports (PK4-5).
+ * 4 ignitor 5v or 12v output channels, which can be used for:
- * 1 ignition advance output to GM DIS/GM HEI/Ford EDIS module.
+   * Ignition advance output to GM DIS/GM HEI/Ford EDIS module.
- * 1 DIS Bypass signal output to GM DIS/HEI module.
+   * DIS Bypass signal output to GM DIS/HEI module.
+   * COP or CNP sequential ignition for 4 cylinder engines.
+   * Wasted Spark ignition for 4, 6 or 8 cylinder engines.
  * 8 injector drivers (HI-Z ONLY 6A MAX per injector).
 Can setup to run 2 injectors from one CPU output using Port T4,5,6,7 or 1 injector per CPU output using Port B0-7 once firmware is ready.
  * 6 Ground connections (CPU, Injectors, Ignition, TPS, O2 Sensor and Analog Sensors).
  * 2 "12V" connections (Both are to be +12V SWITCHED, please use relay(s) to supply power to these pins).